markski1/SAMP-vModData/README.md

-# mrks_vModData
+# vModData
 Library to obtain information about vehicle components in SA-MP.

 ## Installation

 ### If you have vSync
-Make sure to include mrks_vModData AFTER vSync.
+Make sure to include vModData AFTER vSync.
 This way, vModData will re-use certain parts of vSync instead of adding them again, and it'll ensure the best possible compatibility.

 ### If you don't have vSync
-Include mrks_vModData anywhere after the base samp includes.
+Include vModData anywhere after the base samp includes.

 ## Functions and Usage

-mrks_vModData is short and simple.
+vModData is short and simple.
 It's functions are as follows:

 ### Vehicle support functions